PavelMartysiuk/Shop-bot-for-Telegram/README.md

 	Optimal quantity of dish on one page of pagenator is five.The Page field is used for store the number of paginator page for this dish.
 	Field type is integer.

+Apple
+:   Pomaceous fruit of plants of the genus Malus in
+    the family Rosaceae.